 Looking at this simple example, we can begin to see why this concept of ‘society-wide’ planning is completely incompatible with socialism.

-Firstly, it is pretty obviously impractical for any kind of large scale system of production, let alone socialism.
+Firstly, it is pretty obviously impractical for any kind of large-scale system of production, let alone socialism.
 To successfully implement this society-wide plan would require the production targets for each of the millions of consumption and production goods to be precisely calibrated and then exactly fulfilled right across the board.
-Any deviation from any one target would have knock-on repercussions that would jeopardise society’s ability to meet all those countless other targets because of the interdependent nature of modern day production.
+Any deviation from any one target would have knock-on repercussions that would jeopardise society’s ability to meet those countless other targets because of the interdependent nature of modern-day production.

 Moreover, for the plan to be successfully implemented, this would require a moratorium on any kind of technical innovation.
 This is because technological innovation, as we saw, tends to alter the aforementioned ‘technical ratios’ involved in the production of goods, thereby altering the production targets of the inputs needed.